boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    original IP header is used at the PE for fine-grained per slice and per 5G QoS Class inbound/outbound enforcement on AC link.

-   In 5QI-aware model edge resources are controlled in an even more granular, fine-grained manner, with dedicated resource allocation for each IETF Network Slice and dedicated resource allocation for number of traffic classes (most commonly up 4 or 8 traffic classes,
+   In 5QI-aware model, compared to 5QI-unware model, edge resources are controlled in an even more granular, fine-grained manner, with dedicated resource allocation for each IETF Network Slice and dedicated resource allocation for number of traffic classes (most commonly up 4 or 8 traffic classes,